ruvice/stratz_test_twitterbot/README.md

 If you do not already have a developer account from Twitter, you must request for one from Twitter.

+When running the project, the file of interest is final.js.
+To run it locally, user "node final.js"
 Dependencies: twit, graphqurl